samvangysegem/onewheel/NOTES.md

 General operation: https://mjwhite8119.github.io/Robots/mpu6050

+### Motor Encoders

 ### Kalman Filter
 The Kalman filter is responsible for estimating the necessary velocity estimates based on the position estimates and mathematical model.
 Immediately deriving the velocity from the position estimate would induces a high amount of noise in the velocity estimates.
 Integrating the acceleration values on the other hand would be another good approach, however these are quite difficult to access.

 ### LQR Control

+### Matrix4 and Vector4
+Custom classes written to perform matrix calculations for Kalman filter and LQR control.
+Row and column vectors are separated in order to easily implement the multiplication overloading of these different vectors with each other and matrices.
+- [ ] Inverse operator for Matrix class (efficient implementation)
+- [ ] Copy constructors

 ## Git Commands
 git status